Drop impact on superheated surfaces: from capillary dominance to non-linear advection dominance: Modelling the minimum film thickness

 \section{Modelling the minimum film thickness}

 We now seek to understand and predict the evolution of the minimum gas film thickness $h_m$ with the impact velocity $U$ and substrate temperature $T_s$.
 We model the initial approach of the drop, \emph{i.e.} the evolution of the drop interface from a spherical to a dimple shape until $h_m$ is reached at the neck.
-We extend the model of \citet{mandre2009,mani2010,mandre2012}, that considers isothermal impacts, further building on our previous work on heated surfaces \citep{chantelot2021} by going beyond the capillary regime.
+We extend the model of \citet{mandre2009,mani2010,mandre2012}, \revP{derived in the absence of evaporation}, further building on our previous work on heated surfaces \citep{chantelot2021} by going beyond the capillary regime.